 Private loans for parents are another option for families who cannot cover expected college costs after the student's financial aid is exhausted.
 These loans are usually available to parents, guardians and even family members.
 Rates for these loans will often depend on the borrower's credit score and debt-to-income levels.
 Not all parents will qualify for these loans, but those who need these loans want to ensure that the rates they are offered are lower than the parent PLUS loan.
 In today's market, most private loans offered to creditworthy parents or others do not include an upfront origination fee.

-Our College Family Loan is one such private loan option — offering lower fixed rates than the parent PLUS loan and no fees — for parents, family members or others who wish to help with a student's college costs.
+Our College Family Loan is one such private loan option — offering mostly lower fixed rates than the parent PLUS loan and no fees — for parents, family members or others who wish to help with a student's college costs.
+Parents, family members and others can find out what College Family Loan rate they qualify for, and if it is less than the parent PLUS loan, with no impact to their credit in less than a minute using our simple pre-qualification process.

 Take advantage or minimize this loan?
 If additional funding is needed, borrowing through a private lender should be limited to only what is needed and borrowers should consider their ability to successfully repay these loans in the future.